 Intent-Based Keywords are the cornerstone of online search.
 Without them, people would have difficulty finding your website in search engines.
 However, not all keywords are created equal.

 Search engines (like Google) pay more and more attention to searchers’ intent using keywords.
 Enter intent-based keywords.

 How to Find Keywords

 Finding keywords for your website is as easy as using the Google Keyword Research Tool.
 The tool can help you discover high-volume keywords for your company and is extremely easy to use.
 Visit the website for the tool and follow the on-screen prompts to get started.
-Please note, however, that before using the tool, you will first have to set up a Google AdWords campaign (you don’t have to pay for it or use any ads, but you will have to sign up for the service).
+Please note, however, that before using the tool, you must set up a Google AdWords campaign (you don’t have to pay for it or use any ads, but you will have to sign up for the service).

 The Google Keyword Research Tool is also not the only keyword research tool available to online marketers and site owners.
 Some other popular tools to use to discover high-volume keywords include:

 What are Intent-Based Keywords?

 Intent-based keywords are simply keywords used by searchers whose intent matches your business type.
 For example, if you were doing keyword research for a law firm, you would want to find keywords that searchers use to find law firms online.
 This may sound simple, but it can get pretty complicated.

 Let’s do a little bit of roleplay.
 We are running a law firm and trying to find keywords related to our services.
-During our research, let’s say that we found that the keyword “court” came up in the Google keyword research tool as a keyword with a relatively high search volume and click-through rate.
-Does the intent usually behind searchers using the word “court” actually finding a lawyer?
+During our research, let’s say that the keyword “court” came up in the Google keyword research tool as a keyword with a relatively high search volume and click-through rate.
+Is the intent usually behind searchers using the word “court” actually finding a lawyer?
 Well, it’s pretty easy to figure out.

 How to Find the Intent Behind a Keyword Using Google